hexamp/color-constancy-captcha/README.md

 # Notice
 This project was developed for the experiments in Paper A.

-If you would like to know the images used in the experiment, please contact the author at usuzaki@cs.miyazaki-u.ac.jp.
+If you would like to know the images used in the experiment, please contact the author at hexamp@example.com

+# Dependencies
+## Ubuntu
+`$ sudo apt install php-cli php-gd`

+## CentOS
+`$ sudo yum install php-cli php-gd`

 # Getting Start
 `$ git clone https://github.com/hexamp/color-constancy-captcha.git`